The Wallflowers: 2006–2010: Hiatus

 2006 was the first year in over a decade that The Wallflowers did not tour.
 Instead, band members embarked on other projects.
 Jakob Dylan toured with former Wallflowers producer T-Bone Burnett in the early summer, performing a solo acoustic opening set with a keyboard player.
 Later that year, he signed a contract with Columbia Records as a solo artist.
-He also wrote and recorded a song called "Here Comes Now", which was featured as the theme song for the ABC television drama Six Degrees.
+He also wrote and recorded a song called "Here Comes Now", which was the theme song for the ABC television drama Six Degrees.
 The show premiered in the fall of 2006.
 Meanwhile, keyboardist Rami Jaffee joined the Foo Fighters as a touring and session member.
 Jaffee had previously contributed keyboards to the Foo Fighters' 2005 album In Your Honor.
-In 2006, he also contributed on albums for Willie Nile and Pete Yorn.
+In 2006, he performed on albums for Willie Nile and Pete Yorn.

 On August 31, 2007, The Wallflowers announced they would be touring for the first time in over two years.
 They toured in the Midwest and Northeastern U.S. in October and November.
 Before the tour, Jaffee announced that he was leaving The Wallflowers.
-This left Dylan, Greg Richling and Fred Eltringham as the remaining members and a guitar player, Stuart Mathis, as a touring member.
+That left Dylan, Greg Richling, and Fred Eltringham as the remaining members and a guitar player, Stuart Mathis, as a touring member.
 In 2008, The Wallflowers toured on-and-off throughout the summer.
 Touring for The Wallflowers was limited as Dylan had released his first solo album, Seeing Things, on June 10, 2008.
 Eltringham joined Dylan on tour in promotion for the album.

 On March 31, 2009, The Wallflowers released a greatest-hits album called Collected: 1996–2005.
 The album featured every single released from the four albums The Wallflowers released between 1996 and 2005.
-It also featured several non-single songs from those four albums, a demo version of "God Says Nothing Back" and an unreleased song called "Eat You Sleeping".
-That summer, The Wallflowers embarked on a U.S. tour in support of the album.
-In addition to Dylan, Richling, Eltringham and Mathis, Bill Appleberry joined the band on this tour as a keyboard player.
-The Wallflowers did not tour in 2010 as Dylan had released his second solo album, Women + Country, on April 6, 2010, and was touring in support of that album.
+It contained several non-single songs from those four albums, a demo version of "God Says Nothing Back" and an unreleased song called "Eat You Sleeping".
+In the summer of 2009, The Wallflowers embarked on a U.S. tour in support of the album.
+In addition to Dylan, Richling, Eltringham and Mathis, Bill Appleberry joined the band on the tour as a keyboard player.
+The Wallflowers did not tour in 2010 as Dylan had released his second solo album, Women + Country, on April 6, 2010, and was touring in support of the album.